Creative Writing BA(Hons)

 Course overview

 Do you dream of writing for page, stage or screen?
-You’ll be encouraged to experiment with all written forms and genres, exploring non-fiction, fiction, poetry, children’s literature and writing for digital games.
+On this Creative Writing BA(Hons), you’ll be encouraged to experiment with all written forms and genres, exploring non-fiction, fiction, poetry, children’s literature and writing for digital games.
 By analysing the most vital contemporary writing within the context of a rich literary, historical and theoretical past, you’ll develop your authentic voice and can specialise to maximise your creative potential.
-You’ll learn to draft, edit and pitch your work, graduating with a powerful portfolio and a wealth of industry contacts.
+You’ll learn to draft, edit and pitch your work, graduating with a powerful creative writing portfolio and a wealth of industry contacts.

 You will: